vinegarhq/vinegarhq.github.io/src/Home/index.md

 - The homepage and installation page for Sober can be found [here](https://sober.vinegarhq.org/).
 <br><br>
 - Vinegar is a fast and robust bootstrapper for *Roblox Studio* that has many ease-of-use features.
-- The software and documentation are both open source, and can be accessed [on GitHub](https://github.com/vinegarhq).
+- The software and documentation are both open source, which can be accessed [on GitHub](https://github.com/vinegarhq).
-- Vinegar is an alternative to the now discontinued [Grapejuice](https://brinkervii.gitlab.io/grapejuice/) project.

 The Discord server of VinegarHQ can be found [here](https://discord.gg/dzdzZ6Pps2).